Nick Cain assesses how to halt the all-round might of the all-conquering All Blacks

 What the Twickenham crowd, or any international crowd or television audience for a big sporting event craves, is a Ryder Cup-like uncertainty of outcome, and the All Black record against the Home Unions is now tragically one-sided.

-and Scotland are almost in the no-hoper bracket, having not once beaten New Zealand in 100 years of trying, and Wales look so browbeaten by the weight of defeats since their last victory over the All Blacks in 1953 that they appear more in need of a psychologist than a coach when they encounter their black-shirted nemesis in the flesh.
-What's more, unless something remarkable happens soon to change the world rugby order dramatically, that dismal Celtic record looks as if it will endure for another century.
+Ireland and are almost in the no-hoper bracket, having not once beaten New Zealand in 100 years of trying, and Wales look so browbeaten by the weight of defeats since their last victory over the All Blacks in 1953 that they appear more in need of a psychologist than a coach when they encounter their black-shirted nemesis in the flesh.
+What’s more, unless something remarkable happens soon to change the world rugby order dramatically, that dismal Celtic record looks as if it will endure for another century.

 Of the home nations only England have beaten New Zealand over the last 59 years, but those five wins have been rare ports in a storm, occurring once a decade – in 1973 (in Auckland), 1983 and 1993 – before Sir Clive Woodward’s world beaters won twice in short order in 2002 and 2003 (in Wellington) in the build-up to World Cup glory.

 Over the same period New Zealand have registered 20 wins over England.
-Nine of those victories have been meted out in succession since a six-man England scrum kept the All Blacks at bay in Wellington, and although superstitious Red Rose supporters may be hanging onto the thread that once every ten years or so the English spring a suprise on New Zealand, it is frayed to breaking point.
+Nine of those victories have been meted out in succession since a six-man England kept the All Blacks at bay in Wellington, and although superstitious Red Rose supporters may be hanging onto the thread that once every ten years or so the English spring a suprise on New Zealand, it is frayed to breaking point.

-'s outfit struggled to make a single clean line-break against a depleted Wallaby side, so for England to win would be a bigger shock than Aussie bush-tucker ‘celeb' Nadine Dorries remaining an MP after abandoning her constituents to munch her way through ostrich ‘rings'.
+Stuart Lancaster’s outfit struggled to make a single clean line-break against a depleted Wallaby side, so for England to win would be a bigger shock than Aussie bush-tucker ‘celeb’ Nadine Dorries remaining an MP after abandoning her constituents to munch her way through ostrich ‘rings’.

 However, pass the All Black aura and all the other hype surrounding them through a sieve, and distil the essence of England v New Zealand to a sporting contest which pitches 23 professionals on each team against each other, and hope springs eternal.
 One of the enduring tenets of Rugby Union, whether played at international level or on club or community fields the length and breadth of this country, is that if each player in a team outplays his opposite number they will almost certainly win the game.